-Income Protection for people with coeliac disease may be available at normal terms provided that the condition is well controlled and it has not caused you to spend significant time off work in the past.
-You are more likely to get favourable terms for Income Protection if you were diagnosed with coeliac disease at least 12 months before the date of application and where the condition is well controlled.
-It is likely that the insurer will want to speak with your doctor about the results of any investigations that you have had and to get a general idea as to how the coeliac disease impacts upon your health.
+A main point of concern for any potential insurer with income protection, is any time off work as a result of the condition.
+If you were diagnosed at least 12 months before the date of the application you may get more favourable terms for income protection.
+It is possible that the insurer will need to speak to your GP about the results of any investigations you have had, in order to get a general idea as to how the coeliac disease impacts upon your health and ability to work.

 Medications and Treatments

 Further Reading and Research